Domestic Dreamboat

 Carissa Serink

-Give your Roasted Green Beans some flavor by adding some lemon, hazelnuts and goat cheese.
-It's a flavorful side dish that your family will love!
+These Lemon Roasted Green Beans get their flavor from lemon, hazelnuts and goat cheese.
+It's a healthy side dish that your family will love!

 Ingredients